robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 could have 0.000001.
 In order to see all variety of values vertical axis is showed in decibels.
 0.1 will be showed as -10 decibels and 0.000001 will be showed as -60 decibels.

->Decibel goes down to negative value, -60 decibels means much weaker signal than for example -5 decibels.
+>Decibel goes down to negative value. -60 decibels means much weaker signal than for example -5 decibels.

 >All frequency charts have higher frequencies on the right side and lower frequencies on the left side.
 In our case
 >lower samplePerPeriod means value higher frequency because sine have less samples in a period - it's more packed